Frequently Asked Questions

 • Your municipal government can sign a contract with an electricity supplier on your behalf.
 This third option is municipal electricity aggregation, and this is what Sutton Power Choice is.

 If you participate in Sutton Power Choice, National Grid delivers your electricity, but Constellation appears on your National Grid bill as your electricity supplier.
-National Grid will use the Sutton Power Choice price to calculate the supply services charges on your electricity bill instead their own Basic Service price.
+National Grid will use the Sutton Power Choice price to calculate the Supply Services charge on your electric bill instead of their own Basic Service price.

-The Sutton Power Choice provides an alternative both to National Grid’s Basic Service pricing and to other electricity supply offers in the marketplace.
+Sutton Power Choice provides an alternative to both National Grid’s Basic Service pricing and to other electricity supply offers in the marketplace.

 How do I benefit from Sutton Power Choice?